Fooditech

 Final Comment

-I am happy that the product that I created could be beneficial to the problem.
-It was easy for me to find potential users for the product because food waste is such a common problem, many people seem to have the same issue, but the majority of them aren't doing anything about it.
-I had a lot of fun working on this project.
-I learned so much valuable information about food waste and the serious environmental problems that lead.
+It brings me satisfaction that the product I created can solve a problem.
+Finding potential users for the product was easy because food waste is such a common issue, yet many people do not take any action to address it.
+Working on this project was a lot of fun, and I gained valuable information about food waste and the serious environmental problems it causes.

 *This project was develope during the Springboard UX design coruse